uccess With Money

 Remember the elephant we mentioned in the introductory article for this series?
 The reason we cannot manage not thinking about the elephant is that our minds are not created to not work.

 With some discipline we can resist making a purchase, temporarily, but even that leaves us with the inner thought that we really want to buy it.
-So we do so the next time we are out.
+So we do so the next time we encounter an opportunity.

 You already realize that debt, certainly consumer debt, is a bad idea.
 At least I hope you do.